As White House debates validity of climate report, local officials are already at work

 The area of Virginia known as Hampton Roads has already been experiencing some of the worst conditions on the East Coast attributed to climate change, as rising sea levels contribute to worsening flooding and struggling infrastructure.

-Stiles said that, after 12 years in coastal Virginia, he’s seen the inescapable evidence of climate change.
-He said residents have noticed frequent flooding and are pressuring local officials to do something about it, saying “when people get wet and angry, they don’t go to the state capitol or Washington.”
+Stiles said that after 12 years in coastal Virginia he’s seen the inescapable evidence of climate change.
+He said residents have noticed frequent flooding too and are pressuring local officials to do something about it, saying “when people get wet and angry they don’t go to the state capitol or Washington.”

 “The politics surrounding the new report is something that we had discussions and issues such as that 10 years ago when we were having these conversations about whether this was happening,” Ben McFarlane, senior regional planner for the Hampton Roads Planning District Commission told ABC News.